Promises, by Paul L. Mathews

 Felix stepped back.
 Throat tight and sphincter twitching, he fought to steady his breathing.
 How he hated all this macho nonsense; why couldn’t people just pay up and go home?

-“I only wish to pay the man.”
+“I only wish to pay your master.”
 The stranger—now holding the swaddled gladius by its pommel—reached into some hidden pocket in his cloak with this other hand.
 He produced a handful of denarii and said, “No need for alarm, my friend.

 The stranger held out his hand, denarii bulging from between his fingers.
 Felix licked his lips; that was a lot of money…